There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Not every individual stock pays dividends such as technology companies with plenty of upside growth potential.
 Well-established businesses like consumer staples, utilities or real estate investment trusts (REITs) are more likely to pay dividends.

 If your portfolio holds an S&P 500 index fund, you already earn some dividend income.
-The S&P 500 dividend yield is 1.82% in July 2020, according to YCharts.

 Your portfolio value can increase if the index fund share price appreciates long-term.